Kapil-Bhardwaj/Krishi-/README.md

 ## MY ROLE
 • Application Developer <br>
 • ML Model assistance Integration to the Application. <br>
+• Research Paper Writing
 • Pitcher

 ## TECHNOLOGY USED

-•Flutter •Dart •Tflite •Firebase • TensorFlow • Keras • VGG19 model • Python and its Libraries like (Pandas ,numpy etc.)
+•Flutter •Dart •Tflite •Firebase • Resnet-50 • TensorFlow • Keras • VGG19 model • Python and its Libraries like (Pandas, numpy etc.)

+## Current status
+• The Project has been completed.
+• Ml Model used - Visonay-X9
+• Application for both IOS and Android devices was made successfully.
+• Research Paper will be Published soon, And Accepted by the IEEE Con

 ## FUTURE SCOPE